LifesLight/AlphaGomoku/README.md

 - FATAL: Logs terminal errors

 ## Parameters
-- help                    : Print help message
+- help                    : Print help message.
-- [mode](#rules)          : Mode to run the program in (duel, selfplay, human)
+- [mode](#rules)          : Mode to run the program in (duel, selfplay, human).
-- model                   : Name of the fallback model (if no specific ones are provided)
-- model1                  : Name of the first model to use
-- model2                  : Name of the second model to use
+- *model*                 : Name of the model.
-- simulations             : Number of simulations to run per move
+- *simulations*           : Number of simulations to run per move.
-- environments            : Number of environments to run in parallel
+- environments            : Number of environments to run in parallel.
-- randmoves               : Number of random moves to make before starting
+- randmoves               : Number of random moves to make before starting.
-- humancolor              : Color of the human player (0 = black, 1 = white)
+- humancolor              : Color of the human player (0 = black, 1 = white).
-- stone                   : Stone skin to use for rendering
+- stones                  : Stone skin to use for rendering.
-- board                   : Board skin to use for rendering
+- board                   : Board skin to use for rendering.
-- renderenvs              : Render the environments
+- renderenvs              : Render the environments.
-- renderanalytics         : Render the analytics
+- renderanalytics         : Render the analytics.
-- renderenvscount         : Number of environments to render
+- renderenvscount         : Number of environments to render.
-- datapath                : Path to store the data
+- datapath                : Path to store the data.
-- modelpath               : Path to store the models
+- modelpath               : Path to store the models.
-- device                  : Device to use for inference (cpu, cuda, mps)
+- *device*                : Device to use for inference (cpu, cuda, mps).
-- scalar                  : Scalar to use for inference (float16, float32)
+- *scalar*                : Scalar to use for inference (float16, float32).
-- threads                 : Number of threads to use for inference
+- threads                 : Number of threads to use for batching.
-- batchsize               : Batchsize cap for inference
+- batchsize               : Batchsize cap for inference.
-- policybias              : Policy bias to use for MCTS
+- policybias              : Policy bias to use for MCTS.
-- valuebias               : Value bias to use for MCTS
+- valuebias               : Value bias to use for MCTS.
-- explorationbias         : Exploration bias to use for MCTS
+- explorationbias         : Exploration bias to use for MCTS.
+- modelpath               : Where models are stored.
+- datapath                : Where datapoints are stored.

+*Italic* args can pe specified per model like: --device1 [model1 device] --device2 [model2 device].

 ## Compatibility
 **Tested with Pytorch 2.1.1 on:**<br>